 As crab is a bottom-dwelling creature, it tends to accumulate mercury from the sediments it lives in and the organisms it feeds on.
 As a result, larger crab species that have a longer lifespan, such as Alaskan king crab and Dungeness crab, may contain higher levels of mercury compared to smaller species.

-See also What to cook in cast iron pot
+See also How long to cook spaghetti squash in the instant pot

 When crab is cooked, it does not eliminate the mercury contamination entirely.
 Some mercury can still be present in the flesh and fat of the crab, although the levels are generally reduced.